mcaserta/mcaserta.github.io/content/posts/software.md

 Alacritty is my terminal of choice.
 It keeps things simple, it's blazing fast, the defaults are just perfect.
 What's not to like?

-Joplin is an amazing note taking app which is available for every platform and its sync features make it perfect for switching between computers and phones.
+Joplin is an amazing note-taking app which is available for every platform and its sync features make it perfect for switching between computers and phones.
 I have so much stuff in Joplin.